 </apex:page>

-In this example, the fillEmail() action is supposed to select the related contact email address, and put the value in the Recipient_Email__c field so the user can see it.
+In this example, the fillEmail() action should select the related contact email address, and put the value in the Recipient_Email__c field so the user can see it.

 New Page Controller